-Join Lillian Pierson, P.E. for an in-depth discussion in this video Evaluating similarity based on correlation, part of Introduction to Python Recommendation Systems for Machine Learning.
+Join Lillian Pierson, P.E. for an in-depth discussion in this video Evaluating similarity based on correlation, part of Building a Recommendation System with Python Machine Learning & AI.

 - [Instructor] The next type of recommendation system to look at is correlation-based recommendation systems.
 These recommenders offer a basic form of collaborative filtering.
 That's because with correlation-based recommendation systems items are recommended based on similarities in their user review.
 In this sense, they do take user preferences into account.
 In these systems, you use Pearson's R correlation to recommend an item that is most similar to the item a user has already chosen.

 In other words, to recommend an item that has a review score that correlates with another item that a user has already chosen.
 Based on similarity between user ratings.
 Just to refresh on Pearson R, the Pearson R correlation coefficient is a measure of linear correlation between two variables, or in this case, two items ratings.
 The Pearson correlation coefficient is represented by the symbol R and with an R value that's close to one or negative one than you know you have a strong linear relationship between two variables.

 As R values get closer to zero, you know that the two variables are not linearly correlated.
 Correlation based recommenders use item-based similarity.
 That is, they recommend an item based on how well it correlates with other items with respect to user ratings.
 Let's look at the logic of this.
 Check out or mystery shopper here.
 Shopper D. We see that she has already chosen and reviewed the camera.
 She gave it a rating of four stars.
 Now let's see who else reviewed the camera.